 Q didn't appear in the first two Daniel Craig era films, Casino Royale and Quantum of Solace.
 He was eventually reintroduced in the series with Skyfall.

-- Action Survivor: Downplayed but still present in Spectre, with him going into the field himself to assist Bond, also putting himself at risk (not that he knew it at the time) and uses nothing but his wits to escape the SPECTRE goons pursuing him.
+- Action Survivor: Downplayed but still present in Spectre, with him going into the field himself to assist Bond, also putting himself at risk (not that he knew it at the time) and uses nothing but his wits to escape the Spectre goons pursuing him.
 Later in the film, he even accompanies M, Tanner and Moneypenny to stop Denbigh's plans and abort the uploading of the Nine Eyes.
+Later, in No Time to Die, he flies with Bond and Nomi aboard the plane from which they deploy to their mission at the Heracles factory, but remains on board to act as Mission Control.

 - Ascended Extra: He does considerably more than just give Bond his gadgets.
 He is in charge of Mission Control for instance, and actively helps Bond in his investigation on Spectre in the eponymous film.

-- Boring, but Practical: He provides Bond with much more mundane (but still effective) equipment for espionage in Skyfall, dismissing the classic exploding pens with "We don't really go in for that anymore".
+- He provides Bond with much more mundane (but still effective) equipment for espionage in Skyfall, dismissing the classic exploding pens with "We don't really go in for that anymore".

 - Subverted in Spectre, where he does give Bond an explosive disguised as a mundane object (a wristwatch).